hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 * Technical issues

-This will a display a scroll view of scheduled trips, each showing the destination, date and starting time along with a button &#39;details&#39;.
+This will a display a scroll view of scheduled trips, each showing the destination, date and starting time along with a button 'details'.
 For drivers only, there will be a &#39;start&#39; button.
 Passengers will have a substitute for the &#39;start&#39; button, &#39;track&#39;, where they can view the real time location of the driver, once the driver hits &#39;start&#39;.
 Within &#39;details&#39;, the carpoolers will see the list of passengers, beside each name will be a quick link to view their location, profile and have the option to message each other.

 * Dependencies with other requirements